Italy–Mexico relations: Economic cooperation

-Italy and Mexico have developed solid economic relations.
-Italy is Mexico's 13th supplier and its second European business partner after Germany, and their current market share is 1.2%.
-In the mid-2010's there was a commercial exchange that exceeded 5 billion euros.
+In 1997 Mexico signed a Free Trade Agreement with the European Union (which includes Italy).
+In 2023 two-way trade between Italy and Mexico amounted to US$8.5 billion.
 Italy's main exports to Mexico include: pharmaceutical products, nuclear reactors, boilers, machines, apparatus and mechanical devices and precious metals.
 Mexico's main exports to Italy include: vehicles, crude oil, lead minerals and their concentrates and ethylene polyterephthalate.

 There are about 1,600 Italian companies operating in Mexico, also including small investments in the hotel and restaurant sectors.
 There are about 350 companies present in a structured way (including the commercial presence only).
 Of these, about a hundred with a production plant.
 The large industrial groups operating in Mexico have determined the arrival of dozens of small/medium subcontractors, with plants located in the industrial districts, particularly in the automotive and energy sectors.
 Italian companies are concentrated in the metropolitan areas of Mexico City and Monterrey, in the industrial park of Querétaro and in the "footwear district" in Guanajuato, in addition to small/medium investments in the hospitality and catering sectors in the tourist area of the "Riviera Maya".
 Both big national industrial companies and medium-sized companies have increased interest in Mexico and have carried out important projects (among others, Enel Green Power, Ferrero, Pirelli, FCA, Brembo, Barilla, Saipem, Micoperi, Bonatti, Elica, OMPI Stevanato, Maccaferri, Eurotranciatura, Sicinsaldo, Techint, Bomi Group, Bormioli, Chiesi, DiaSorin, Kedrion).
 Eni was the first foreign company to start oil extraction in the Gulf of Mexico in 2019.

-Mexican multinational companies such as Gruma, Avntk, Mexichem and Grupo Bimbo operate in Italy.
-Mexico also invests in Italy in particular in the food, plastic piping, aeronautics, financial and design sectors.
+Mexican multinational companies such as Avntk, Grupo Bimbo, Gruma and Orbia operate in Italy.
+Mexico also invests in Italy, in particular in the food, plastic piping, aeronautics, financial and design sectors.

-The Italy-Mexico Business Council was established in 2012 to strengthen cooperation in the economic field and encourage opportunities for meetings between businesses and economic operators.

-In the mid-2010's, the Mexican government introduced new reforms in the financial sector that have favored foreign investment.
-In particular, it approved an infrastructure investment program for the five-year period 2014-2018, with the aim of investing 7.7 billion pesos (over 8% of GDP) in six key sectors: energy (which represents over 50% of appropriations), urban development, transport and communications, plumbing, tourism and health.
-In all these sectors, the potential for collaboration between Italian and Mexican companies is vast and strategic partnerships have been developed between the two countries.